-Our Absinthe Verte is the only asbinthe produced in New England, and one of only a few produced in the US.
-We start with our Applejack and use an old recipe.
-Our herbs — anise, fennel, wormwood, petite wormwood, hyssop and lemon balm— are all organic and most are locally sourced.
+Our Absinthe Verte is the only absinthe produced in New England, and one of only a few produced in the US.
+Our herbs — anise, fennel, wormwood, coriander, angelica, petite wormwood, hyssop and lemon balm— are all organic and most are locally sourced.
 The final product is a light green, 130 proof spirit tasting like licorice.
-Winner of a bronze medal at the 2015 New York International Spirits Competition, declared Maine’s Best Spirit in 2016 by Down East Magazine, and silver medal winner at the 2018 San Francisco World Spirits Competition.

 Tree Spirits Pear Brandy starts with pear cider which we get in a limited supply from the Apple Farm.
 How much we can distill in a year is entirely dependent on the weather since not as many pears are grown in Maine as apples.
 Our Pear Brandy is aged for a short while in an oak barrel to give it a beautiful gold color.
 Double gold winner at the 2013 San Francisco World Spirits Competition.

 Our Limoncello starts with organic neutral corn spirits and is flavored with lemon zest from France.
-Inspired by a recent trip to Italy but a tad less sweet than that made with the traditional Meyer lemons.
-It’s perfect by itself straight from the freezer after dinner or in a cocktail before.
-Try an ounce shaken with two ounces of gin or vodka in a martini glass.
-Bronze medal in 2018 at the San Francisco World Spirits Competition.
+Inspired by a recent trip to Italy but a tad less sweet than that made with the traditional Italian Meyer lemons..
+It won a Bronze medal in 2018 at the San Francisco World Spirits Competition.